Roles of boundary and equation-of-motion terms in cosmological correlation functions: Roles of boundary and EOM terms in Schwinger-Keldysh formalism

 where we have formally introduced the bulk interaction Hamiltonian and the ellipses denote higher-order terms.
 Now, it is clear that the total time-derivative terms cannot be simply integrated starting from the second order in the interaction Hamiltonian.
 Nevertheless, at first order, one can perform the time integration and obtain

 where we have assumed $\hat{g}(\tau_0)=0$, and the total time derivative term contributes to the correlation function of operators $\langle\hat{O}_1\hat{O}_2\rangle$ as

 at first order in the interaction Hamiltonian (the operator with ``$I$'' denotes the interaction picture operator).
-We emphasize that such a simple expression is not available at least from the second order in the interaction Hamiltonian as mentioned above.
+Indeed, the proper modification of \eqref{Uexpect} can be found in Refs.~\cite{Weinberg:2005vy,Braglia2024}, which is relatively concise.
+We will not discuss it here, but see Ref.~\cite{Braglia2024} for careful and detailed derivations of the corresponding formula.